Uganda’s ‘life presidency’ law faces legal challenge

 - Symptoms from stopping antidepressants are largely a mystery

+The court’s decision to hear the case in the eastern town of Mbale, rather than in the capital Kampala, was criticized by opposition leaders who cited it as a sign of government interference.

+Museveni, a U.S. ally who took power by force in 1986, is 73 and would have been ineligible to run again when his term expires in 2021.
+The law being challenged removed a measure in the constitution that prevented anyone older than 75 from being president.

-Museveni is the latest of a number of African leaders who have tried to prolong their time in power by changing the constitution or other means.
+Museveni is the latest of a number of African leaders who have tried to prolong their time in office by changing the constitution or other means.
+At least 10 countries on the continent have seen term limits dropped, and “leaders in more than 20 countries effectively do not face restrictions on their time in power,” according to the U.S.-funded African Center for Strategic Studies.

+Museveni once said he despised African leaders “who want to overstay in power,” but now says he referred to those who ruled without being elected.

+Uganda once had term limits but they were jettisoned in 2005 amid accusations that lawmakers had been bribed to amend the constitution in favor of Museveni.
+That left the age barrier the only obstacle to a possible life presidency.